 IKAR quickly became one of the fastest-growing and most influential Jewish communities in the country, and a model for inspiring Jews from the most marginalized to the most engaged.

+“Teshuva in Liberia: Moving from ruin to reconciliation” written by Rabbi Brous for The Jewish Journal, gives great insight into our origin story.
 In 2017 we marked our 13th anniversary, our Bat Mitzvah, and we celebrated IKAR’s role in the renaissance taking place in the American Jewish community.
 In a time of unprecedented disaffection and declining affiliation, we have built a beautiful and inspiring davening culture at IKAR, led by our rabbis (Rabbi Ronit Tsadok officially joined us in 2012 as Associate Rabbi, Rabbi David Kasher joined our team as Associate Rabbi in 2018, and Rabbi Morris Panitz joined us in 2021 as Associate Rabbi), our Hazan Hillel Tigay, and our davening team.
 Our community members range from the deans of the LA-based rabbinical schools to the most marginalized and disconnected Jews and seekers of all backgrounds, people of strong faith and avowed atheists.
 And we’ve helped to build the Jewish Emergent Network, working toward a national Jewish revival by fueling creative, unconventional Jewish community endeavors.